PoweringChurch/PoweringChurch/README.md

 ## Goals

-I aspire to get into applied computing in medicine and health, and am currently gathering experience in the relevant areas to make landing a job in the field easier.
+I aspire to get into robotics and engineering, and am currently gathering experience in the relevant areas to make landing a job in the field easier.
-I believe that using my skills for medicinal purposes will help the most people, which is something I try to do as much as possible in my life.

-As of right now, I want to finish my current HealthMetrics Minimal API project.
-After completing this project, I want to start work on another project to practice the fundamentals in diagnostics and algorithms.
+As of right now, I want to finish my current projects.
+After completing this project, I want to start work on another project to practice the fundamentals in algorithms.